 Justin’s note: Stop saying offensive words.

-That’s what the Associated Press (AP) is telling writers.
+That’s what the Associated Press (AP), the world’s largest news agency, is telling reporters.

 Justin: Doug, what do you think of the AP censoring writers?
 Are you surprised at all?